Rebtel

-Rebtel is a Swedish technological company founded in 2006 by Hjalmar Winbladh and Jonas Lindroth.
-With its roots in international calling, it sells products and services to migrants and international nomads.
-Its services include international calling, messaging, and mobile money delivered in applications for Android, iPhone, and Windows Phone.
+Rebtel is a Swedish technology company founded in 2006 by Hjalmar Winbladh and Jonas Lindroth.
+It sells products and services to migrants and international travelers.
+Its services include international calling, messaging, and mobile payment delivered in applications for Android, iPhone, and Windows Phone.

-In 2015, a new management team took over, launching a new strategy with additional product verticals like banking, remittance, and independent work for migrants and international nomads.
+In 2015, a new management team took over, launching additional product verticals such as banking, remittance, and independent work.

-As of August 2018, the company has 95 employees representing some 42 nationalities, making it one of Stockholm's most diverse technological companies.
-It offers products in more than 250 countries worldwide.
-In 2020, its revenue exceeded US$150 million.
+As of August 2018, the company has 95 employees and offers products in more than 250 countries worldwide.
+Its revenue exceeded US$150 million in 2020.

 Management

 Rebtel's principal owners are European London-based venture capital funds Balderton Capital and Index Ventures.
 Its management team consists of the following people: